-Personal loans are not available to residents of the following state: Mississippi
+SoFi personal loans are not available to residents of the following state: Mississippi.

 If you fail to meet the above criteria, you will be rejected.
 However, just because you meet these criteria does not mean that you will be approved.
 SoFi will:

 - Perform an analysis of your history with credit.
-Missed payments and defaults will most likely get your rejected.
+Missed payments and defaults will most likely get you rejected.
 You need to have a strong history of repayment.
-Although they are not a FICO-driven lender (because they look at education, employment and cash flow), the following people will likely have a difficulty getting approved:
+Although SoFi is not a FICO-driven lender (because they look at education, employment and cash flow), the following people will likely have difficulty getting approved:

 - People who do not have excellent credit.
 In particular, if you have missed payments or have rapidly built up debt, you could find it difficult to qualify.

-- If you have a “thin credit file”, you will still have a good chance of getting approved.
+If you have a “thin credit file,” you may still have a good chance of getting approved.
 A thin file means that you do not have much information in your credit report.
 Although that could be a problem with traditional credit scores, SoFi might still be willing to work with you.

-Given how low the interest rates are at SoFi, if you have a college degree you should take the 3-4 minutes to see if you can be approved.
+Given how low the interest rates are at SoFi, you should take the time to see if you can be approved.
 The only cost is your time.